US jobs growth disappoints as recovery falters

 The figure was well down on the 1.05 million jobs created in July, adding to fears that the recovery from the pandemic may be running out of steam.

-Despite the disappointing hiring levels, the unemployment rate declined to 5.2% in August from 5.4% the previous month.
+Despite the disappointing hiring levels, the unemployment rate fell to 5.2% in August from 5.4% in July.

+Economists say rising infections caused by the Delta variant have hit spending on travel, tourism and hospitality.

+They also note that the Labor Department's data was collected in the second week of August, so does not reflect the impact of hurricanes Ida and Henri in the second half of the month.

 "The staggering weakening we've seen in August's labour activity is a sign that the Delta variant is having a hugely damaging impact, which will in turn hit growth and confidence," said Robert Alster of Close Brothers Asset Management.